fastticketbot/FastTicket/README.md

 - Role: This users with this role can see the ticket.
 - Role Open Ticket Tag: Whether or not the bot should tag the role (only works if role is set and the bot has correct permissions).
 - Reaction Message Id: This internal variable stores the message id the bot should look for to be able open a ticket.
-- Ticket Opener Tag: When enzbled, tags the person who opened the ticket.
+- Ticket Opener Tag: When enabled, tags the person who opened the ticket.
+- Auto Close Inactive: When enabled, closes tickets that have no new message in the last 48 hours.

 # Permissions
 - You need the Administrator permission to use commands that can modify bot settings.